What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 We like Fremont as it has similar weather to what we had back home in India.

 The only thing I wanted to enjoy here and missed was snow.
-However, the serene parks and cool restaurants that are abundant in this city are bonus points!
+However, the serene parks and fabulous restaurants that are abundant in this city are bonus points!

 8. Limitations of expat life in Fremont

 Not much, except that the transportation options are limited.
-If you don’t own a car, it is quite challenging to get around.
+If you don’t own a car, it is pretty challenging to get around.
 Otherwise, all is well.

 9. Favorite things to do in Fremont